-The UK Government has advised that the single most important action we can all take in fighting coronavirus is to stay at home to protect the NHS and save lives.
+The UK Government has advised that the single most important action we can all take in fighting Covid-19 is to stay alert to control the virus and save lives.

 Stay in touch with family and friends

 Think of creative ways that you can stay in contact with friends and family: